From the outside, the art industry seems like it’s small with the central focus on being a gallery-represented artist.

 The myth goes something like this:

-This just isn’t true.
+It’s just this story isn’t true.
 It’s more like, ‘Good luck, you’re on your own.
 You’ll figure it out.’
-And no one, neither institution nor educators, will tell you this.
+And no one, neither institution nor educators, tells you this.
 There is no map to identify the overlaps, the relationships, the breakdowns or why things are the way they are.
-And nothing is ever straight forward.
+And nothing in the art world is ever straightforward.

 Founder